Malign Foreign Talent Recruitment Programs

 UO faculty and researchers may be contacted by other foreign entities requesting collaborations with them as individuals.

-1. Request a compliance check on the entity
+1. Requesting a compliance check on the entity to ensure they are not included on any restricted entity lists.

-3. Seek outside counsel to review the language in the agreement, as the university cannot provide legal advice when employees sign contracts outside their work at the UO
+4. Seeking outside counsel to review the language in the agreement, as the university cannot provide legal advice when employees sign contracts outside their work at the UO.